 Guest post by Dr. Shawna Darou, ND

-NAC, or N-acetyl cysteine, is a form of the essential amino acid cysteine, which is used to make glutathione, the body’s main antioxidant.
+N-acetyl cysteine (NAC), is a common PCOS supplement and is a form of the essential amino acid cysteine, which is used to make glutathione, the body’s main antioxidant.
 By raising glutathione levels, your cells are protected from reactive oxygen species, and protected against DNA damage and cancer development.
 The other main mechanism for NAC is in modulating inflammation both acutely from viruses, and also in chronic inflammatory conditions.